bernardjason/aws-fargate/README.md

 # aws fargate hello world

-Example project that will create a VPC, ec2 host that is used to create an kubernetes cluster.
+Example project that will create a VPC, ec2 host that is used to create a kubernetes cluster.

 Cobbled together from docs, workshops and examples.